m-ld/m-ld-security-spec/design/suac.md

 Verifying authority is the same as for any other permission, as follows.
 For an operation it is necessary to identify:

 - The security principal who enacted it.
-Here we suggest the use of public key cryptography, which can be used to sign operation messages (see below).
-A permission is assigned to a `Principal` in the data, having a public key property.
-(We will explore identity and authentication further when considering traceability.)
+Here we give the example of using Public Key Infrastructure (PKI), in which a user has a certificate that can be used to sign operation messages (see below).
+A permission is assigned to a `Principal` in the data, having a certificate property.
+(We explore identity and authentication further in the [traceability](./traceability.md) design.)
 - Whether the principal had a permission which _applies to_ the changed data.
 Here we choose to support application of permissions to any **json-rql** [Pattern](https://json-rql.org/interfaces/pattern.html).
 This supports any data selector e.g. (informally) "all data belonging to this group".
 (We note that in this scheme, permission checking could become an unbounded query optimisation problem – we intend to explore this in the prototype.)

 Since access control by "whitelist" permissions may not suit all use-cases, the choice of approach is made through the `access` property of the domain itself.
 (Note that this requires the domain to be represented as a subject in the data; this is an open [topic of discussion](https://github.com/m-ld/m-ld-spec/discussions/75).)